 - 1. To restrict single users edit the "user role" of or assign a new "user role" to her/his user object.
-The user role is inherited by the users' top level folders (home, etc.) along the folder hierarchy: - First open the chat view of the user:
+The user role is inherited by the users' top level folders (home, clipboard, etc.) along the folder hierarchy: - Open the user objects info page: